codeurjc/SquirrelDrey/README.md

 - **output-queue**: Name of the output queue.
 If the queue does not exist a queue with this name will be created.
 As the queue must be a FIFO queue, SquirrelDrey will append `.fifo` to the name if necessary.
 - **direct-queue**: Only used by workers.
 Name of the direct queue between this worker and the master.
 If the queue does not exist a queue with this name will be created.
 As the queue must be a FIFO queue, SquirrelDrey will append `.fifo` to the name if necessary.
 Warning: remember to use unique names for the queues.
 - **idle-cores-app**: number of cores that will remain idle.
 Default is 1 (0 for devmode), so ideally worker communications will never get blocked, but this property can be increased to ensure it.
 - **devmode**: if true the instance is at the same time master and worker, not needing queues to run the algorithm called by using `algorithmManager.solveAlgorithm()`.
+Enabled by default.

 ## Running on Amazon ECS